nasa-gcn/gcn-classic-text-to-json/README.md

 1. You can obtain all the JSONs associated with a single mission in your current working directory by running the following command:

-        python3 -m gcn_classic_text_to_json.notices.{missions_name}.__init__
+        python3 -m gcn_classic_text_to_json.notices.{missions_name}

-2. Alternatively, you can obtain all JSONs associated with all missions by running the following command with the repository path as your current working directory:
+2. Alternatively, you can obtain all JSONs associated with all missions in your current working directory by running the following command:

-        ./main.sh
+        python3 -m gcn_classic_text_to_json